serraict/vine-superset/README.md

 that includes all necessary dependencies pre-installed, eliminating the need to download them on each startup.

-This is a drop-in replacement for Apache Superset 4.0.2 used in Serra Vine.
+This is a drop-in replacement for Apache Superset 5.0.0 used in Serra Vine.

 ## Features

-- Based on Apache Superset 4.0.2 (5.0 coming soon)
+- Based on Apache Superset 5.0.0
 - Pre-installed custom Python dependencies:
   - `trino` - Trino database connector
   - `sqlalchemy_dremio` - Dremio database connector, patched to fix the `datetime[ms]` mapping error